 In the case of Wells v.
 Commissioner, T.C.
 Memo.
 1998-2, the United States Tax Court ruled that family support, which under California law is defined as an "unallocated combination of child support and spousal support", is not "alimony" for purposes of Internal Revenue Code (hereinafter "IRC") 71(b), and is therefore not deductible to the payor under IRC 215.
 This is contrary to the commonly held belief of many family law practitioners, and is also contrary to another, earlier, Tax Court case.
 As proper reporting of alimony (both by the payor deducting it, and the payee required to include it in income) has recently been a major compliance project at the Internal Revenue Service ("IRS"), the issue clearly merits a careful analysis.

-A problem generally arises where one spouse, typically the former husband-payor, claims a deduction, and the former wife-payee fails to include the amounts in income.
+A problem generally arises where the payor claims a deduction and the payee fails to include the amounts in income.
 The IRS will select their tax returns for further examination.
 The IRS is able to track these returns down by reference to the social security numbers of both the payor and payee.
 In the typical audit, the tax returns of both the payor and payee will be examined.
 If no settlement is reached, both returns may be litigated before the United States Tax Court.
 This will require the divorced parties to once again face each other in court.
 The IRS is allowed to sit back and watch the divorced parties do battle.

 Under the version of 71 existing prior to enactment of the Deficit Reduction Act of 1984, the general rule as set forth in the case of Lester v.
 Commissioner, 366 U.S. 299 (1961), now codified in IRC 71(c)(1) was that a support payment, so long as it did not specifically fix an amount payable for support of children, was "alimony" which would be deductible in its entirety.
 Conversely stated, if any payment was specifically fixed in amount and character as child support, it was treated as such and was therefore non-deductible to the payor, and excluded from the payee's income.
 The rule of Lester created an incentive to combine child and spousal support together in a single payment.
 So long as none of it was specifically fixed in amount and character as child support, it was deductible in its entirety.